zchyde/brooklinebooksmith.com/_drafts/ida-always.md

 ---
-title: 'Ida, Always'
+title: 'ida, Always'
 published: false
 featured: false
 date: 2016-01-15T09:00:00.000Z
 description: ''
-featured_image_path: /uploads/ida-always-9781481426404_hr-compressor.jpg
+featured_image_path: ''
 featured_image_position: 50
 show_featured_image_in_post: false
 fancy_font: ''
 category: ''
-staff: '-staff-'
+staff: clarissa
 books:
   - ''
 ---

-Grief is a perhaps the most difficult emotion of all to explain.
-It is complicated, messy, awkward, and very individual.

-One of the hardest tasks a parent or guardian is faced with is explaining grief in all its faucets and nuances to a child.
+Grief is perhaps the most difficult emotion of all to explain.
+One of the hardest tasks a parent or guardian faces is explaining grief to a child.

-This week a beautiful picture book landed in our store and brought tears to our eyes.
+This week, a beautiful picture book landed in our store and brought tears to our eyes.

 ---